 - user-friendly interface

-- materials of any size and file format can be uploaded
+- materials of any size and file format can be uploaded and easily organized

 - users can make private notes and highlights on documents